Ila-bura/rock-paper-scissors/README.md

 ## UX

 ### Site Purpose:
-To provide a simple and fun platform where the user can try their luck and have fun in anticipating the computer's random choice.
+To provide a simple and fun platform where the user can try their luck and have fun anticipating the computer's random choice.

 ### Audience:
 Anyone passionate about games of chance.

 ### Communication:
 The app aims to provide light-hearted entertainment.
-The print statements generated are clear and to the point, prompting the user to choose their options at each turn and prevent errors by communicating clearly if the input is incorrect.
+The print statements generated are clear and to the point, prompting the user to choose their option at each turn and prevent errors by communicating clearly if the input is incorrect.

 ### Current User Goals:
-To keep the user entertained and engaged with the app by allowing them to play multiple games, one after the other.
+To keep the user entertained and engaged with the app by allowing them to play multiple games in a row.

 ### New User Goals:
 Experiment with a computer-based version of the old-fashioned game.